 Property Management Fraud

 Property management fraud is a serious issue that can cost business owners and homeowners a lot of money.
 Unfortunately, it is becoming more common as criminals find new ways to take advantage of people.
-In this blog post, we will discuss some tips on how to protect yourself from property management scams or fraud.
+In this blog post, we will discuss some tips on how to protect yourself from property management scams or corrupt property management companies.

-Since the Great Recession, property management fraud has increased.
+Since the Great Recession, property management embezzlement has increased.
 Property managers are committing acts of fraud by overcharging tenants for repairs and maintenance that were either not performed or were unnecessary.

 Key Takeaways